hunterdobb/DonorTrack_remote/README.md

 # Donor Track
-The documentation I've made for this app is [available here](https://hunterdobb.github.io/DonorTrack_remote/documentation/donortrack/)
+The documentation I've made for this app is [available here.](https://hunterdobb.github.io/DonorTrack_remote/documentation/donortrack/)
+It is a work in progress.

 Technologies used: Core Data, StoreKit 2, SwiftUI.